HiPhish/info.vim/HACKING.rst

 .. code-block::

-   info://file/node#line
+   info://file/node?line=n&column=m

-The name of  the scheme is `info`,  the host is  the name of the document,  the path is  the node  and the  fragment is  the line  number.
+The name  of the scheme is  `info`, the host is  the name of the  document, the path is the node and the query can  contain a line- or column number.
 To access the  `dir` document  omit the  host and  path,  to access  the root  node of  a document omit the path.
 Here are some examples:

 .. code-block::